pat-coady/contrast-pred-code/README.md

     train-clean-100/
 ```

 Note: There are more corrupted datasets available at LibriSpeech.
-It is probably worthwhile to train a representation with noisier and generally less clean recordings.
+It is probably worthwhile to train a representation with more data, and noisier data.

 2. Create TFRecords files